zepez/devotional/readme.md

 # ✨ Devotional Application

-This is the mega-respository for my devotionals application.
+This is the respository for my devotionals application.

 ## 🤔 Structure